William Williamson (American politician): Post political career

-He resumed his law practice in Rapid City, and was special assistant attorney general of South Dakota also being assigned as general counsel for the Public Utilities Commission 1939–1951.
-He also served the Department of Insurance of South Dakota.
+He resumed his law practice in Rapid City, and was special assistant attorney general of South Dakota and assigned as general counsel for the Public Utilities Commission 1939–1951, and also the Department of Insurance of South Dakota.

 During the years of 1929 to 1972 he was a member of the Mount Rushmore National Memorial Commission.

 Death

-He died on July 15, 1972 in Custer, South Dakota.
+He died on July 15, 1972, in Custer, South Dakota.
 He is buried in Pine Lawn Cemetery, Rapid City, South Dakota.